amolenk/docs/docs/architecture/dapr-for-net-developers/observability.md

 1. Service B receives the request and invokes an operation on Service C. Dapr detects that the incoming request contains a trace context and propagates it by injecting it into the outgoing request to Service C.
 1. Service C receives the request and handles it.
 Dapr detects that the incoming request contains a trace context and propagates it by injecting it into the outgoing response back to Service B.
 1. Service B receives the response and handles it.
 It then creates a new response and propagates the trace context by injecting it into the outgoing response back to Service A.

-Dapr emits telemetry that contains the trace context information.
-With this information, it's easy to correlate requests and responses that are part of a distributed transaction across multiple services.

 A set of requests and responses that belong together is called a *trace*.
 Figure 9-3 shows a trace: